 – (i) Selected non-organic solid waste products will treated locally and recycled as raw material for local artisan industries.

-- (j) Interest free micro-loans for compost collection equipment may need to be for a longer term than other micro-credits as most of the compost will be recycled within the local currency system.
+– (j) Interest free micro-loans for compost collectors under 5) above may need to be for a longer term than other micro-credits as most of the compost will be recycled within the local currency system.
 Some of the compost collection charges may have to be in formal currency or the equipment may need to be used part-time outside the LETS systems to help earn formal currency to repay the micro-credit loans.

 – (k) Recycling of special industrial and medical wastes to be addressed separately.

 – (l) The use of throw-away waste products without value added, such as product packaging, is discouraged.

 – (m) Repairable goods will be repaired at project level under the local money LETS system set up.
 Spare parts not locally available will be charged in formal money at their original imported formal money price.